misiek12/activity-monitor/README.md

 # activity-monitor

-This projects records info about running processes into  system event log.
+This projects records info about running processes on given computer.
-There are several windows commands that are used to get data and run automated tests
+There are several windows commands that are used to get system data

 Get info about all running processes tasklist /FI "STATUS eq running" /FO CSV /NH